-Many of our clients choose to enjoy the beautiful weather of Arizona or New Mexico during the winter months while escaping the heat by living in a cooler climate during the summer months.
+Many of our clients choose to enjoy the beautiful weather of Arizona during the winter months while escaping the heat by living in a cooler climate during the summer months.
 However, this can create complications for planning purposes.
 Technically, only one place can be your legal residence and you would simply be “visiting” when residing in your alternate location.

 Why would this matter for estate planning?
 Well, different states have different laws that can affect your planning.
 For example, some states have a state death tax and some do not.
 The exemption amount (or lack thereof) for the state death tax will vary as well.
 Some states recognize community property, which can be a valuable tool for estate planning, while others do not.
 Different states sometimes require different documents for incapacity.
-For example, Arizona now uses a Mental Healthcare Power of Attorney for mental illnesses but New Mexico does not.
+For example, Arizona now uses a Mental Healthcare Power of Attorney for mental illnesses but does not.

 How do you decide which state to legally reside in?
 We recommend choosing whichever state is most advantageous in their various laws.
-Arizona and New Mexico are both great states for residency as they have laws that are beneficial for estate planning.
+Arizona are both great states for residency as they have laws that are beneficial for estate planning.
 Also note that if you own property in more than one state and do not create a Living Trust, your beneficiaries will have to file a probate case in every state in which you hold property.
 This increases the time, cost and publicity associated with probate since you are now dealing with multiple court cases.

 If you have questions regarding the benefits of an MH Living Trust for those who reside in more than one state, please contact our office at 888.222.1328.